paulross/PyCppContainers/docs/sphinx/source/performance.rst

 The fact that we are seeing around 4200Mb,  35% more, is probably due to over-allocation either any or all of the Python dict or bytes allocators or the C++ ``std::unordered_map<T>`` or ``std::string`` allocators.

-Both of these graphs show that there are no memory leaks.
+These graphs show that there are no memory leaks.

 Summary